 As MBA applications open, the essay questions understandably get a lot of early attention and focused effort.
+(For insider tips and advice for every top 20 business school, view the Fortuna team’s MBA Essay Tips.)
 But don’t overlook the importance of having a strategy to secure strong letters of recommendation, and the necessity to start early.
-This is especially true in our Covid-19 reality, where pandemic-related issues have wreaked havoc on everyone’s schedules and psyches.
-(Chances are your recommenders are steering their company through a crisis while also managing families whose activities are curtailed by various levels of lockdown; adding this to their plate and keeping their attention will be trickier than usual.)
+This continues to be especially true in our Covid-19 reality, where pandemic-related issues have wreaked havoc on everyone’s schedules and psyches.

 As the only part of your MBA application not authored by you, your letters of recommendation carry a lot of weight by validating how you’re perceived by others who are in a position to judge your candidacy.
 This means that the people you choose to be your outspoken champions, along with the strength, thoroughness, and enthusiasm of their recommendations – are a vital element of your overall narrative.

 I’ve read thousands of recommendation letters, both as a Fortuna Admissions Expert Coach and as former Associate Director of Admissions for UCLA Anderson, and I can affirm that a powerful, first-hand testimonial can make the difference at decision time.
 Many a letter of recommendation offered the puzzle piece that confirmed an applicant’s fit, while other letters disappointed with generic platitudes or lack of detail that failed to enhance an applicant’s file.
 Too often, it was as simple as not having enough substance or specificity, lackluster examples, or not credibly backing up the abilities and strengths the candidate mentions themselves.

 So who should you ask?
 And what can you do to ensure the best possible letter of recommendation?
 Here are 5 top tips to help you secure a recommendation that works in your favor.